SANdood/Ecobee/INSTALL.md

 7. When you finish the configuration, hit "Done".

+8. Wait 60 seconds (seriously - don't open ANYTHING for 1 minute)

-8. Now, go select your thermostat(s) and check out the updated UI.
+9. Now, go select your thermostat(s) and check out the updated UI.

-9. For a thorough review of the updates and new features, be sure to read the README file in this repository.
+10. For a thorough review of the updates and new features, be sure to read the README file in this repository.